freeCodeCamp/guide/src/pages/cplusplus/vector/index.md

 The data type you store within a vector goes within angle brackets next to the vector keyword.
 For example, if you would like to store a collection of strings the vector would be `std::vector<std::string> vector_name`

 ### Vector Construction
-There are many convinent ways to construct a vector.
+There are many convenient ways to construct a vector.

 Using an intializer list - where objects are listed inside a set of braces: `{ }`
 ```cpp